The 37th GCC Traffic Week: Know Safety, not Accident

-- Wildlife Crossings: Camels once caused 97 percent of all traffic accidents in Saudi Arabia, according to a study by King Abdulaziz City for Science and Technology.
+- Wildlife Crossings: Believe it or not, camels once caused 97 percent of all traffic accidents in Saudi Arabia!
+According to a study by King Abdulaziz City for Science and Technology.
 Watch out when traveling in rural areas with high camel populations, because camels are not familiar with the rules of the road and will cross as they see fit.
 An accident involving a camel or other wild animal can injure riders and do serious damage to your vehicle, most comprehensive car insurance policies will cover you for any damage to your car.
+However, compensation for stray camels accidents can be a bit tricky.

 - Stay wide-awake: Before driving, check the side effects of medicines, especially those that can impair your ability to fully function as a driver.
 If your vision is blurry or you’re feeling drowsy, it is best to take a rest.

 - Check maintenance regularly: Most highways are full of the scattered remains of tires and streaks of oil leakage.
 Before embarking on a long drive make sure your car is ready to avoid any sudden stalls or grievous accidents.
 What is more, you might want to purchase a comprehensive car insurance policy that covers roadside assistance if you are driving a long commute.
 Alternatively, you could buy an extension to cover your car outside of Saudi.

 While not all accidents are escapable, having your seatbelt, airbag, and proper car insurance policy will act as a cushion to minimize the risk.
 Comprehensive car insurance goes the extra mile, covering a wide range of unexpected events beyond accidents, like theft or natural disasters.
 If you’re considering buying comprehensive insurance for your car, use a price comparison website.